u-ways/logging-http-client/README.md

 ```

 Do note we do NOT set the `x-correlation-id` header on the response, it's the responsibility of the server to set it
-back on the response, if they don't, then you need to relay on your logging setup to append the `correlation_id` as an
+back on the response, if they don't, then you need to rely on your logging setup to append the `correlation_id` as an
 extra log record attribute on the client side by other means.

 ### 3. Custom Logging Hooks